 - Record new action and give unique name.

-- Merge layers if needed
+- Merge layers if needed and flatten image.

 - Make sure to record a SAVE step.